BobPitha/Bobs-dev-container/README.md

 ## Usage

+For this branch of the docker IDE container to build correctly, you need to get the following files:, and put them in a subfolder of this repo named rti/ :
+* connextdds-py.zip (this is a backup of an old verion of the RTI Python API library)
+* rti_connext_dds-6.1.2-pro-host-x64Linux.run (Download from RTI)
+* rti_connext_dds-6.1.2-pro-target-x64Linux4gcc7.3.0.rtipkg (ditto)
+* rti_license.dat (ditto again)

+You'll need an RTI license to get rti_license.dat (I hope that's obvious).
+If you need other target packages, you'll have to edit the dockerfile (Dockerfile-base) to add them.

 Most interaction is via **make**.
 The most important commands:

 * `make dev` - (default) builds the development image.